Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Introduction

 We take a Bayesian approach in this work, which enables natural incorporation of subjective effects into the analysis.
 Since this work is a data journalism-inspired effort, we describe strategies to implement the modeling approach in an interactive web-based format that should be appealing to a broad readership.
-While standard Markov chain Monte Carlo techniques are readily available to fit our model, we also develop a \textit{maximum a posteriori} (MAP) approach that is computationally fast enough to be satisfying for use in an online application targeted at a broad readership with a primary focus on point estimation.
+We present Markov chain Monte Carlo techniques and we also develop a \textit{maximum a posteriori} (MAP) approach that is computationally faster for use in an online application targeted at a broad readership with a primary focus on point estimation.

-We illustrate the method by re-analyzing data from a recent Time.com piece \citep{Wilson2019we} which attempted to predict the 2019 Best Picture Academy Award winner using standard logistic regression.
+We illustrate the SB-PCLR method by re-analyzing data from a recent Time.com piece \citep{Wilson2019we} which attempted to predict the 2019 Best Picture Academy Award winner using standard logistic regression.
 The new approach showcases an ability to model all future contestants on a probability scale with a sum-to-one constraint and also to include elicited subjective effects in the analysis.

-In addition to the methodological approach proposed here, we also compare and contrast the publication process between academic peer-reviewed journals and journalism venues.
+In addition to the methodological SB-PCLR approach proposed here, we also compare and contrast the publication process between academic peer-reviewed journals and journalism venues.
 Statisticians would appear to be well-poised to make meaningful contributions to the nascent area of analytic-powered journalism, yet such collaborations are not especially common.
 From our team's experience, we briefly describe some challenges that face such collaborations and some suggestions to overcome in Section \ref{sec:disc}.

 The remainder of this article is organized as follows.
-Section \ref{sec:method} describes the proposed method.
+Section \ref{sec:method} describes the proposed SB-PCLR method.
 Section \ref{sec:casestudy} revisits the 2019 Academy Awards and illustrates our approach to predicting the winner of Best Picture using data from 1950-2018.
-Section \ref{sec:disc} includes discussion of broader implications of the proposed method, future plans and directions, and commentary pointed towards facilitating greater cooperation between statisticians and data journalists.
+Section \ref{sec:disc} includes discussion of broader implications of the SB-PCLR method, future plans and directions, and commentary pointed towards facilitating greater cooperation between statisticians and data journalists.